 |---|---|---|

-| Broad match with Smart Bidding | accounts with clean conversion data and enough volume | can find new intent but needs negatives and value signals |
+| Broad match with Smart Bidding | when reliable conversion or value signals and wider discovery justify it | can find additional intent; needs query review and business-relevant goals |

 | Brand vs non-brand split | accounts with brand demand | prevents cheap brand CPC from hiding acquisition cost |